sebasto7/connectome-analysis/README.md

 In any of those terminals, follow the commands:

-- conda create --name NeuPrint python=3.9
+- conda create --name <env_name> python=3.9
-- activate NeuPrint (-- FOR ACCESSIND DATA VIA NEUPRINT --)
+- activate <env_name> (-- FOR ACCESSIND DATA VIA NEUPRINT --)

-INSTALL PACKAGES
+INSTALL PACKAGES FOR DEALING WITH EM DATA SETS
-- conda install -c flyem-forge neuprint-python
+- pip install neuprint-python
+- pip install navis
+- pip install fafbseg

+CHECK IF THE FOLLOWING PACKAGES ARE INSTALLED, IF NOT, INTALL THEM
+- pip install numpy
-- conda install pandas
+- pip install pandas
-- conda install matplotlib
+- pip install matplotlib
-- conda install seaborn
+- pip install seaborn
 - (other packages might be needed)

-OPTIONAL PACKAGES
+OPTIONAL RECOMENDED PACKAGES
-- conda install -c conda-forge jupyterlab
+- pip install notebook (for Jupyter Notebooks)

 IMPORTANT CONSIDERATIONS
 - Since NeuPrint is working with a google account (Gmail or similar).
 If you are any jupyter notebook in the browser, it is better to use google chrome.
 For that, google chrome needs to be the default browser option in the computer.

-OPEN A JUPYTER NOTEBOOK in JUPYTER LAB
+OPEN A JUPYTER NOTEBOOK
-- Typer "jupyter-lab" in the NeuPrint environment prompt
+- Typer "jupyter notebook" in the <env_name> environment prompt
 - Look for the notebook file (.ipynb) and open it

 OPTIONALLY, OTHER TEXT EDITORS CAN BE USED THAT HANDLE COMPLEX FILE TYPES: